kamora/PHPCodeGuide/PHPStyleGuide.md

 ### 1. Function Name

+* MUST start from a lowercase letter
-Function name MUST be all lowercase and words MUST be separated by an underscore.
+* MUST be all camelcased
+* MUST NOT be separated by underscores

 #### &#10006; Incorrect